williamchanrico/follower-gender-classification/README.md

   <strong>Know the gender of your followers!</strong>
 </div>
 <div align="center">
 	A quick <code>hack</code> to support my short text classification <a href="https://www.sciencedirect.com/science/article/pii/S1877050919310609?via%3Dihub">thesis</a>.
-This code is NOT polished nor maintained!
+This code serves as a quick demo and is NOT maintained!
 </div>

 <br />